RBMK: History

 The RBMK-1000's design was finalized in 1968.
-At that time it was the world's largest nuclear reactor design, surpassing western designs and the VVER (an earlier Soviet PWR reactor design) in power output and physical size, being 20 times larger by volume than contemporary western reactors.
+At that time it was the world's largest nuclear reactor design, surpassing western designs and the VVER in power output and physical size, being 20 times larger by volume than contemporary western reactors.
 Similarly to CANDU reactors and the Indian IPHWR reactors it could be produced without the specialized industry required by the large and thick-walled reactor pressure vessels such as those used by VVER reactors, thus increasing the number of factories capable of manufacturing RBMK reactor components.
-No prototypes of the RBMK were built; it was put directly into mass production.